michelp/nerve/README.md

 indicated the process returned with code '0'.

 There are 3 processes at work here: the 'zerovisor' process runs continuously and collects data from watchers.
-The 'zvwatch' process spawns child processes and watches them for activity, sending events and I/O data to the zerovisor, and finally there is the watched process, blissfully doing its thing completely unaware of the intervention of zvwatch and zerovisor.
+The 'zvopen' process spawns child processes and watches them for activity, sending events and I/O data to the zerovisor, and finally there is the watched process, blissfully doing its thing completely unaware of the intervention of zvopen and zerovisor.

-The way zvwatch and zerovisor interact with each other by default is over the zeromq endpoint 'ipc://zerovisor.sock'.
+The way zvopen and zerovisor interact with each other by default is over the zeromq endpoint 'ipc://zerovisor.sock'.
 On unix this creates a local unix domin socket file.
 All zerovisor tools however take the '-e' or '--endpoint' arguments to send the endpoint where the